Head Trauma Strongly Linked To Chronic Traumatic Encephalopathy But Precise Relationship Not Yet Known

 - While the majority of athletes who experience a concussion can be expected to recover, the risks are increased by a second concussion, or returning to play from a concussion before the brain has fully healed.
 Recent studies suggest recovery from concussion takes much longer than previously thought, particularly in adolescents, who may be peculiarly vulnerable to the lingering effects of concussion on short-term memory than adults or even younger athletes (24).
 (Some experts speculate that such lingering effects of concussions in teens “could be related to the fact that the frontal part of the brain, responsible for working memory and other executive functions, undergoes its final stages of maturation during adolescence.”
 Indeed, a recent study found that teens are, in fact, slower to regain higher (i.e. ‘executive) function after concussion.
 (25))

-More concerning, is that a small group of athletes in contact and collision sports have been found, after death, to have been suffering from a neurodegenerative condition called chronic traumatic encephalopathy (CTE), a progressive disease in which symptoms usually do not appear until many years after an individual finishes their playing career, which has been linked with repeated concussive or subconcussive blows to the head.
+More concerning is that a small group of athletes in contact and collision sports have been found after death to have been suffering from a neurodegenerative condition called chronic traumatic encephalopathy (CTE), a progressive disease in which symptoms usually do not appear until many years after an individual finishes their playing career, and which has been linked with repeated concussive or subconcussive blows to the head.
 While most documented cases of CTE have been reported in a highly unrepresentative group of former professional athletes (3), CTE has more recently been documented in younger, amateur athletes, including an 18-year-old football player.
 (4)

 The reported clinical symptoms of CTE are “tremendously broad” (19), but can include: